 Welcome again to Min-On’s Music Journey!
 In this installment, let us guide you to the Portuguese Republic, located in Western Europe’s Iberian Peninsula.
-Portugal was known through history as a naval pioneer that commanded the seven seas during the Age of Discovery.
+Portugal was known throughout history as a naval pioneer that commanded the seven seas during the Age of Discovery.

 During the 15th century, adventurers from Portugal set out across the sea and discovered new routes and new lands, such as the Cape of Good Hope in South Africa.
 This brought about many major turning points in world history.